1. Definitions and interpretation

 - (a) stops carrying on all or a significant part of its business, or indicates in any way that it intends to do so;

-- (b) is unable to pay its debts either within the meaning of section 123 of the Insolvency Act 1986 or if the non-defaulting party reasonably believes that to be the case;
+- (b) is unable to pay its debts either within the meaning of section 95A of the Corporations Act 2001 or if the non-defaulting party reasonably believes that to be the case;

-- (c) becomes the subject of a company voluntary arrangement under the Insolvency Act 1986;
+- (c) becomes the subject of a voluntary administration or deed of company arrangement;

 - (d) has a receiver, manager, administrator or administrative receiver appointed over all or any part of its undertaking, assets or income;